8ctopus/sciter-demo/README.md

 ## css

-sciter supports CSS level 2.1 in full and has some CSS 3 features.
+sciter supports css level 2.1 in full and has some css 3 features.

     https://sciter.com/developers/for-web-programmers/